flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd-aft/maintenance.md

 - ON: The PASSENGER SYS ON light goes off.
 - FAULT: when the door latch solenoids are energized for more than 30s this light comes on in white.

+!!! attention ""
+    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ### SVCE INT OVRD pushbutton switch

 - Auto: Ground personnel can communicate with the flight crew by means of the service interphone jacks 10s after the aircraft has landed.
 The landing gear must be compressed.
 - ON: Communication is possible when the landing gear is not compressed.
 The ON light is white.

+!!! attention ""
+    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ### AVIONICS COMP LT pushbutton switch

 - AUTO: avionic compartment lighting is automatically controlled by door opening
 - ON: avionic compartment lighting is on

+!!! attention ""
+    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ### BLUE PUMP OVRD pushbutton switch (guarded).